 JSS elects the President and Director-General every two years.
 They play important roles to support and develop activities of the JSS and help JSS contribute to enhance the discipline of statistics.
 Past Presidents and Directors-General were elected among statisticians as well as researchers in various related fields.

-Professor, Waseda University.
+Professor, Nihon University.

 It is my honor to be elected as the President of the Japan Statistical Society (JSS) for the term of 2019-2021.
 The JSS has a long history of promoting and contributing to the development of statistical science.
 I will promise to do my best to further the achievements of the predecessors with the support and close cooperation of Mr. Satoshi Yamashita, JSS Director-General, and other Board members.

 In recent years, social expectations in statistical science are rising as essential knowledge and skills in the contemporary society.
 Almost ten years have already passed since Hal Varian, Chief Economist of Google, wrote that “the sexy job in the next ten years will be statisticians” in 2009.
 More recently, it is quite often said that “information is the oil in the 21stcentury.”
 In many fields, “Evidence Based” practices are applied, such as Evidence Based Medicine and Evidence Based Policy Making.
 As these facts symbolize, statistical science bears essential roles in society more than ever before.